Pretrial Torture: “I Feel Like I’m Already on Probation!”

-*WARNING* BOND VIOLATIONS CAN HURT YOUR CASE.
+*WARNING* BOND VIOLATIONS CAN HURT A CASE.
 WE DO THE BEST WE CAN TO ADDRESS ANY VIOLATIONS.

-Here are some ways the system can torture you:
+Here are some ways the system can torture a person:

-- SR22 insurance can cost an average of almost $1000 for a year.
+- SR22 insurance, which is vehicle liability insurance required for drivers with an interlock, can cost an average of almost $1000 for a year.

 - A commercial truck driver may lose their CDL for at least a year, which can cost them a job most of the time.